kohlschutter/junixsocket/README.md

 * junixsocket is a small, modular library.
 Install only what you need.
 * In contrast to other implementations, *junixsocket* extends the Java Sockets API (`java.net.Socket`, `java.net.SocketAddress`, etc.)
 * Supports *RMI over AF_UNIX*.
-* Can connect to local MySQL server via Unix domain sockets (provides a *AFUNIXDatabaseSocketFactory* for Connector/J).
+* Database support (connect to a local database server via Unix sockets and JDBC)
+    * MySQL (provides a custom *AFUNIXDatabaseSocketFactory* for Connector/J).
+    * PostgreSQL and others (provides a generic *AFUNIXSocketFactory* with a variety of configuration options).
 * Supports Java 8, 9, 10, 11.
 * Comes with pre-built native libraries for macOS and Linux; custom libraries can be built using Maven.
 * Supports JPMS/Jigsaw modules.
 * Apache 2.0 licensed.

-## Licensing

-junixsocket is released under the Apache 2.0 License.

-Commercial support is available through [Kohlschütter Search Intelligence](http://www.kohlschutter.com/).

 ## Quick links